Questions about your Ovulation Test Kit and how to use everything included with it? We’ve got you covered!

 About the Natalist Ovulation Test Kit

 Some women have irregular cycles or ovulate on different days of their cycle each month.
-Everyone is different—this ovulation test will help you get to know your own body’s variations.
-It is helpful (and highly recommended) to keep and reference your test strips in sequential order using the included cycle tracker.
+Everyone is different—these ovulation test strips will help you get to know your own body’s variations.
+It is helpful (and highly recommended) to keep and reference your test strips in sequential order using the included Cycle Tracker.
 This will help you track when you typically experience your LH surge each cycle and help predict future cycles and fertile windows.

 When to test